istio/istio.io/_docs/concepts/index.md

 ---
 title: Concepts
-overview: Concepts help you learn about the different parts of the Istio system and the abstractions it uses.
+description: Concepts help you learn about the different parts of the Istio system and the abstractions it uses.

-order: 10
+weight: 10

-layout: docs
-type: markdown
 toc: false
 ---